pshyong/Shibainu/doc/sprint 0/PB.md

       - sub_category(title, threads)
       - thread(title, posts)
       - post(posted_by, date/time, content)

+**Create CRUD:**
+- As a developer, I want to create APIs for CRUD functionality.
+- Estimate: 13
+- Priority: highest
+- Criteria of Satisfaction:
+  - Be able to create(POST), read(GET), upload(PUT), and delete(DELETE) rows/columns in the database with APIs

 **Create a main page/subpage:**
 - As an admin, I want to create a main page/subpage for forum users to interact in.
 Both main page and subpage is fixed (for now)